Trade Regulations

 Prohibited and Restricted Items

-Whether you are shipping to Canada or the United States, there are some items you cannot send.
-Although the exact list of restricted or prohibited items may vary depending on your logistics provider, many things are forbidden across the board.
+Whether you are shipping to Canada or the United States, restrictions prohibit some items from cross-border shipments.
+Though the exact list of restricted items may vary depending on your logistics provider, you cannot ship the following items into Canada:

 • Base or counterfeit coins